Skip to content

 Emotional and Cultural Connotations

-The group's racial composition--three Black boys, two white--is not incidental.
-Logan, Malik, and Jordan navigated the gifted academy as Black boys in spaces designed for white excellence, and Mason and James's presence in the brotherhood was earned, not assumed.
-The group's survival through a traumatic police encounter further cemented the bonds and the particular weight of being young and Black (or adjacent to Black friends) in Baltimore.
+The group’s racial composition—three Black boys, two white—is not incidental.
+Logan, Malik, and Jordan navigated the gifted academy as Black boys in spaces designed for white excellence, and Mason and James’s presence in the brotherhood was earned, not assumed.
+When Logan was twelve, Jordan was with him during a police stop and helped him respond to the officer’s demand for his backpack.
+This became a formative moment in Logan and Jordan’s friendship.